cherryman/cherryman.github.io/content/posts/draft_rust.md

 error that is ultimately returned to the user. similarly, errors are great for libraries that are ultimately used by the end consumer.

-a great example is `std::error::ErrorKind`
+a great example is `std::io::ErrorKind`

 ```rust
 pub enum ErrorKind {